lanedenson/100-days-of-code/log.md

 # 100 Days Of Code - Log

 Why 100 Days of Code for me?
 I've always enjoyed the idea of programming/coding/developing, whatever you want to call it.
-In some of my previous job roles, I have done a decent amount of coding, but am completely self taught - so there are gaps in my knowledge.
+In some of my previous job roles, I have done a decent amount of coding, but am completely self taught - so there are gaps.
 For the past several years I have managed a team of web developers, but in this role I am strictly a manager.
 Not much opportunity to get my hands dirty and write code.

 Additionally, my kid is showing signs of interest, so I figured this would be a good time to take a few steps back and explore different languages, frameworks, etc. and maybe bring him along for the ride.